abstratt/ebui/README.md

 #### User creation

 An application user is created for the sender of the message if no existing user instance is found (if a user entity does not exist, it results in an error).
 All actions are performed as that user.
-Note that all user data is available in the application with not access controls, so beware who you share your app with.
+Note that all user data is available in the application with no access controls, so beware who you share your app with.

 #### A note on sender authentication